Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5570 should in theory be a lot faster than the GeForce 8500 GT overall. (explain)
+Memory BandwidthThe Radeon HD 5570 should in theory perform much faster than the GeForce 8500 GT overall. (explain)

-Pixel RateThe Radeon HD 5570 is much (approximately 189%) faster with regards to anti-aliasing than the GeForce 8500 GT, and capable of handling higher resolutions better. (explain)
+Pixel RateThe Radeon HD 5570 is quite a bit (approximately 189%) more effective at anti-aliasing than the GeForce 8500 GT, and should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison